FIPE-Study/IETF108-Side-Meeting-FIPE/README.md

 1. Deployment incentives, interworking, and gateways between networks with different addressing semantics

-Speaker:
+1.1 Routing and Traffic Engineering Challenges for Space-based Networking in Future Internet (25 mins)

-- Daniel King (25 mins), Lancaster University
+Speaker: Daniel King, Lancaster University

+1.2 The Multi-semantics of Addressing (20 mins)
-- Stewart Bryant (20 mins), University of Surrey and Futurewei
+Speaker: Stewart Bryant, University of Surrey and Futurewei

 Content:
 - Various networks, such as IoT networks, industry networks, satellite networks, etc.